akinwale-habibullah/Geckos-Team-4/README.md

 * CSS
 * JavaScript(React)
 * Mocha
-* Express
 * eslint
+* Yarn package manager

+## Prerequisite

+We assume you have Node and Yarn package manager installed.

 ## How to use

 * git clone https://github.com/chingu-voyage4/Geckos-Team-4
 * cd Geckos-Team-4
-* npm install
+* yarn install
-* npm start
+* yarn start
-* Open your browser and visit this url: http://localhost:3000
+* Open your browser and visit this url: http://localhost:8080

 ## Testing

-* npm t
+* yarn test

 This will test and also verify adherence to style guide.
 If you only want to verify adherence to style guides without running the test cases, see below.

 ### Verify adherence to standards

-npm run lint
+yarn lint

 ## How to contribute